When I work on interpreting Scriptural texts, I work through these layers:

 Was there an objective voice?

 I live, not just in the shadow of the holocaust, but of the Enlightenment, so I not only have a problem determining whose voice it is, I also have a problem believing that there was a voice at all.
-So the issue is not only who spoke to Moses, but whether anyone spoke at all.
+So the issue is not just who spoke to Moses, but whether anyone spoke at all.
 If there was no voice, was Moses aware that he was mistaking his thoughts for a voice, or was he using a figure of speech?

 Was there a bush, let alone a burning one?